SJ5117/binanceus-dashboard/README.md

 There are a few things you need to do to set up your environment to run this.
 It can be run from the terminal or on a web browser (preferred).

 ## Step 1: Download this repo
-- Download this repository as a zip, extract it, and place it in a folder with the name of your choice (we'll call this repoDir).
+- Download this repository as a zip, extract it, and place it in a folder with the name of your choice (we'll call this myRepoDir for the sake of this tutorial).

 ## Step 2: Downloading Python, npm, and Installing pip
 1. Download and install Python 3: